A Little About Stephan and Gypsy Jazz

-Stephan Dudash is a 5-string violist—the Big Fiddle with five strings (created by David Burgess).
-His music will move you, swing you to your feet, and fill your heart with romance with his own brand of gypsy violin music.
+Stephan Dudash is a 5-string violist—the Big Fiddle with five strings (maker - David Burgess).
+His music will move you, swing you to your feet, and fill your heart with romance with his own brand of gypsy violin music (and just about any other style as well!).
 Whether it's popular love songs, standards or some of Stephan’s own sizzling compositions, you'll wonder why you've never heard these songs done on a string instrument before.
 Born in Mankato, MN to a Hungarian father and an American-born Celtic mother, he tinkered on the piano until he discovered violin at age 11.
 Just two years later he was attending Interlochen Arts Academy in Michigan where he was privately and orchestrally trained.
 At age 15, he started his professional career in a band headed by Chris Brubeck, son of jazz piano virtuoso Dave Brubeck.
-Since then he has performed all over the world with a list of greats including: Olivia Newton-John, Shania Twain, Janie Fricke and most recently specializing in Gypsy Jazz music touring with the John Jorgenson Quintet.
-Besides fiddling, Stephan is no stranger to vocalizing and is also known to play mandolin, guitar, bass guitar and hand percussion.
-Stephan has just finished his third CD, 'Gypsy Quest'
+Since then he has located to Nashville, TN while performing all over the world with a list of greats including: Olivia Newton-John, Shania Twain, Janie Fricke and most recently specializing in Gypsy Jazz music touring with the John Jorgenson Quintet.
+Besides fiddling, Stephan is no stranger to vocalizing , composing , songwriting and is also known to play mandolin, guitar, bass guitar and hand percussion.
+Stephan has just finished his third CD, 'Gypsy Quest'.

 ♫ Born May 11 & raised in Mankato, MN, on a hillside overlooking the Blue Earth & Minnesota Rivers.